equal8888/Lubuntu-audio-powertool/README.md

 ## Usage

-cd to app root directory and run
+first cd to app root directory and AFTER THAT run
 ```
-python3 Ubuntu-Audio-App.py
+./Ubuntu-Audio-App.py
 ```

 ## Prerequisites